ptitSeb/gl4es/README.md

 Some know limitations:
  * GL_SELECT as some limitation in its implementation (for exemple, current Depth buffer or binded texture are not taken into account)
- * NPOT texture are supported, but not with GL_REPEAT / GL_MIRRORED, only GL_CLAMP will work properly
+ * NPOT texture are supported, but not with GL_REPEAT / GL_MIRRORED, only GL_CLAMP will work properly (unless the GLES Hardware support NPOT)
  * Framebuffer use FRAMEBUFFER_OES extension (that must be present in the GLES 1.1 stack)
  * Multiple Color attachment on Framebuffer are not supported
  * OcclusionQuery is implemented, but with a 0 bits precision